The Society for Historical Archaeology Publications Style Guide

 C. Capitalization

-2. Check sources for correct capitalization of prefixes in front of names (van, von, de, etc.); some are capitalized, some are not.
-For example, American authors with compound surnames such as Van Laer, Van is generally capitalized whether or not another name precedes it (Van Laer, Arnold Van Laer); for names of Dutch authors, van and der are not capitalized when preceded by another name, but Van is capitalized when the surname is used alone (Adriaen van der Donck; Van der Donck; or in references, Van der Donck, Adriaen; Hans van Regteren Altena; Van Regteren Altena, Hans).
+2. Check sources for correct capitalization of prefixes in front of names (van, von, de, ); some are capitalized, some are not.
+For example, for American authors with compound surnames, such as Van Laer, Van is generally capitalized whether or not another name precedes it (Van Laer, Arnold Van Laer); for names of Dutch authors, van and der are not capitalized when preceded by another name, but Van is capitalized when the surname is used alone (Adriaen van der Donck, Van der Donck; or, in references, Van der Donck, Adriaen; Hans van Regteren Altena; Van Regteren Altena, Hans).

 EXAMPLES